AaronL1011/MERN-Final-Project/README.md

 This is the home page of the application, here users are able to enter search queries, view their general feed and change the view layout, and navigate the application with the bottom navbar.

-The layout will be available in 2 forms:
+The layout will be available in 2 forms: Grid View and Linear.
+Selecting the layout will be accomplished by using the selector below the search bar

 **Grid layout**